 You can also give instructions about health care you want or don’t want.

 Important!
-Making advance medical directives is another way to express your wishes in advance about health care you want or don’t want.
-If you’ve prepared advance medical directives, they will take priority over your protection mandate.
+Advance medical directives are another way to express your wishes in advance about health care you want or don’t want.
+If you’ve prepared advance medical directives, they will take priority over your protection mandate if you are in one of the situations in which they apply.

 Instructions About Your Property